 Emergency or serious situations will be recognized as excused absences; however, these absences must be made up.
-Excused absences may include but are not limited to personal illness, court appearances, death of immediate family member, etc. Proof of the excused absence must be submitted when appropriate.
+Excused absences may include but are not limited to: personal illness, court appearances, death of immediate family member, etc. Proof of the excused absence must be submitted when appropriate.

 Students are expected to be prompt.
 This is an important practice and quality to develop to become a professional.
-Students not present at the assigned area on time are considered absent, unexcused.
+Students who are not present and prepared to participate in clinical activities on time are considered in violation of the attendance policy.